 “For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome” (1 John 5:3, NKJV).

 There’s so much to love about the Sabbath as it provides time to get closer to God and to other people in our lives.
-Adventists love it because it enriches their lives in many ways, just as God meant it to when He established it at Creation.
+Adventists love it because it enriches our lives in many ways, just as God meant it to be when He established it at Creation.

-It provides time for rest, time with family, freedom from the strain of work, school, business etc.
+It provides time for rest, time with family, and freedom from the strain of work, school, and business.

 As Jesus Himself said, “It is more blessed to give than to receive” (Acts 20:35, NKJV).

-And Sabbath is a day that offers us a special opportunity to give.
+And Sabbath is a day that offers us time for experiencing this promise.

 The good news is that each week provides you with a special opportunity to do just that!